- About JCC Menu

 The College is supervised by the State University of New York and sponsored by Jefferson County.
 Its service area is largely rural, with agriculture and tourism the dominant industries.
 In 1985, the US Army posted the 10th Mountain Division at nearby Fort Drum, bringing some 30,000 new residents to the area and doubling the population of the Watertown metropolitan area.
 The Fort Drum area has experienced even more recent growth.
 The US Army has added 3rd and 4th Brigades to the 10th Mountain Division, bringing an additional 12,000 residents to the Watertown metropolitan area since 2003.

-The College offers 13 A.A.S. career curricula, 14 transfer A.A. or A.S. curricula, and 9 certificate programs.
+The College offers 14 A.A.S. career curricula, 14 transfer A.A. or A.S. curricula, and 9 certificate programs.
 Six degree programs are available entirely online.
 To ease transfer, Jefferson has articulation agreements with colleges and universities across the United States, as well as two jointly registered programs (Business Administration and Liberal Arts—Childhood Education) with SUNY Potsdam.
-Additionally, through Jefferson’s Higher Education Center initiative, the College has partnered with several four-year institutions to provide opportunities for community members to earn several bachelor’s, master’s and even a doctoral degree locally.
+Additionally, through Jefferson’s Higher Education Center initiative, the College has partnered with several four-year institutions to provide opportunities for community members to earn numerous bachelor’s and master’s degrees locally.

 Technology is an integral component of the Jefferson experience.
 Jefferson’s wireless network provides free, high-speed internet access throughout campus.
 Classrooms contain “smart” technology, giving the student an immersive learning experience from a range of technological resources at the instructor’s fingertips.
 Internet applications, including the Blackboard Learning Management System, extend the students’ learning to wherever they are in the world.
 Online courses can be taken by on-campus students or by students in other countries.
 The possibilities are boundless.